Parameter estimation with the current generation of phenomenological waveform models applied to the black hole mergers of GWTC-1: Results

-Given that GW170729 is the furthest event of the first catalog and has strong support for unequal masses, we compare the different distance and mass prior choices explained in Sec. \ref{sec:priors}, in order to see their influence on the posterior distributions.
-For this study we run \phXPHM using {\tt nlive} = 2048 and {\tt nact} = 10.
-Fig. \ref{fig:gw170729_priors} shows that there is a shift to lower distance and masses when we change from the power-law distance prior to the prior that is uniform in comoving source-frame volume.
-However, varying the mass priors does not affect the posteriors.
 In order to quantify how much the posteriors change, we compute the JS divergence between the results.
 In Table \ref{tab:tabPriorsJS} we show, for every possible combination of results, which parameter has the highest divergence.
 If we compare the results that have different mass priors, all divergences are below 0.003, meaning that the posterior results only vary very minimally.
-Comparing different distance priors we obtain higher divergences, where the luminosity distance is the parameter with the largest values, $JS_{d_L}$ = 0.015 and 0.012.
+Comparing different distance priors we obtain higher divergences, where the luminosity distance is the parameter with the largest values, \mbox{$JS_{d_L} = 0.015$} and 0.012.